bbhorne/love-online/index.md

 #### who are you?

-you live in Montreal. you're a writer, a thinker, an activist, an artist, a creator, or something else entirely. you're part of a marginalized group. you may be BIPOC. you may be asexual, aromantic, allosexual, queer, LGBTQIA+, intersex, trans, nonbinary, agender, poly...  you may be 86 years old, or 14. most importantly, you definitely hold intersectional feminist and anti-oppressive views.
+you live in Montreal. you're a writer, a thinker, an activist, an artist, a creator, or something else entirely. you're part of a marginalized group. you may be BIPOC. you may be asexual, aromantic, allosexual, queer, LGBTQIA+, intersex, trans, nonbinary, agender, poly...  you may be 86 years old, or 14.

 (artists younger than 14 may submit to the zine, but must also submit an accompanying consent form, signed by both the artist and a guardian. if you need the consent form, please email us at **love-online@riseup.net**.)